charliepark/personal-goals/README.md

 ## Things I'll Do In The Future / Side Project Ideas

+- [ ] Blog post: panda/dog/anteater picture, related to accessibility.
+- [ ] Blog post: Queueing off https://twitter.com/csswizardry/status/578870052516151296, there are (at least) two different type of projects CSS is written for — 1. content sites and 2. apps.
+And for a long time, the people writing the articles and books and talks about how to write CSS were the people who were writing the CSS for _content sites_.
+Therefore, a lot of the best practices were for that type of interface.
+Blogs have two things that make them stand out as distinct from apps: 1.
+They have a _really_ simple DOM; 2.
+Once it's written, the designer isn't actively changeing the CSS, and the content of the author generally isn't interested in adding classes to their code.
+So that approach made sense.
+But apps require a very different approach.
+(Also note how on simple sites — blipnote, for example — I still use content-site-like CSS.)
+- [ ] Blog post: "women" vs "females" (also "girls" and "ladies") "A Few Operating Instructions for Dudes"
+  - note irony of engineers, who are so focused on symantics in their day-to-day life, getting it wrong
+  - note that it's usually unintentional, but hints at
 - [ ] Gist-as-CMS - make one, focused on "doing"
 - [ ] Blog post: An explanation of Gist-as-CMS
 - [ ] Blog post: Wrapup on The Measure